1. HOME

 Thank you for coming to share my being given the Fred Smith Award for Community Service.
 It's very humbling.

 There's a phrase I'm sure you know: it takes a village to raise a child.
-In this case it's not a child that's been raised but awareness and a long needed community resource - the Parksville Community Literacy Center.
+In this case it's not a child that's been raised but awareness and a long-needed community resource - the Parksville Community Literacy Center.
 The village behind it and me, is you.

-In particular thank you to my wife Marlene who has always understood and shared my conviction that communities are healthiest when its resources are equally shared, and that the ability to read underpins long term social and economic well being.
+In particular, thank you to my wife Marlene who has always understood and shared my conviction that communities are healthiest when its resources are equally shared, and that the ability to read underpins long term social and economic wellbeing.

 I know the hours I spent after work helping to establish our new Center tested her, especially when I was home late, again.